The Nine Tailors: Plot

-Wimsey identifies the mutilated man as Deacon himself.
-After his escape, Deacon had killed Cobbleigh and swapped clothes and identities with him, leaving him in the quarry.
+Wimsey further deduces that the mutilated man was Deacon.
+After his escape, Deacon had killed Cobbleigh and swapped clothes and identities with him, leaving him in the dene-hole.
 After marrying bigamously in France, Deacon had waited several years to return for the emeralds that he had hidden before his arrest.
 He had asked Cranton for help, sending him the cipher as a token of good faith.
-Cranton had broken into the church, discovered to his horror that it contained Deacon's body, and fled.
+Cranton had broken into the church, discovered Deacon's body in the bell chamber, and fled in horror.

 William Thoday and his brother Jim, a merchant seaman, are interviewed.
 William confesses that on 30 December he had encountered Deacon, whom he had long believed to be dead, prowling around the church.
-Desperate to protect his wife from the scandal of a bigamous marriage, he had tied Deacon up and locked him in the bell chamber, planning to bribe him to leave the country the next day.
+Desperate to protect his wife and children from the scandal of an illegitimate marriage, he had tied Deacon up and locked him in the bell chamber, planning to bribe him to leave the country the next day.
 Unfortunately, his bout of influenza prevented him from returning, and Jim discovered Deacon's dead body still tied up two days later.
-Still loyal to his brother, Jim had waited until the night after Lady Thorpe's funeral, when he made the body unrecognisable, hid it in her grave, then returned to his ship.
+Still loyal to his brother, Jim had made the body unrecognisable, hidden it in Lady Thorpe's grave, and returned to his ship.
 When the body was rediscovered at Easter, each of the brothers thought that the other had killed Deacon.

-When Wimsey again returns to Fenchurch the following Christmas, floods are threatening the countryside, and Wimsey climbs the tower as the bells are sounding the alarm.
+When Wimsey returns to Fenchurch the following Christmas, floods are threatening the countryside, and Wimsey climbs the tower as the bells are sounding the alarm.
 The appalling noise in the bell chamber convinces him that Deacon, tied there for hours during the all-night New Year peal, could not have survived: Deacon had been killed by the bells themselves.
 Wimsey explains, "We needn't look for a murderer now.
 Because the murderers of Geoffrey Deacon are hanging already, and a good deal higher than Haman".
 William Thoday is drowned in the flood trying to save another man.
 Wimsey speculates that "I think perhaps he guessed at last how Geoffrey Deacon died and felt himself responsible".